radish-es/casebook-property/content/casebook/title/mccorkill.md

 facts: Harry McCorkill died in 2004, leaving his $200,000 estate as an unconditional gift to a US neo-Nazi group.
 McCorkill's sister challenged the bequest.
 issue: Whether the bequest is invalid as contrary to public policy.
 held: For plaintiff.
 The bequest, as an unconditional gift to a group whose actions are both illegal and fundamentally contrary to Canadian public policy, is invalid.
+description: Harry McCorkill died in 2004, leaving his $200,000 estate as an unconditional gift to a US neo-Nazi group.
+McCorkill's sister challenged the bequest.
 public: true
 sources:
   - source_name: CanLII